Sustainability in events and conferences

 Our grand wooden and steel staircase is the original staircase from the building, it was originally used as a rear staff stairway.
 However, after some restoration and some love is now the staircase you now see before you and makes for a fitting stairway to your celebration.

 Our community engagement team then embarked on an ambitious project called ‘Steel Remembered’ to remember those men and boys from the steel works that went to war and never came home.
 This has also brought families back together, there is one case of two different parts of the same family living in Newport and they each did not know the other existed until this event was launched.
-This project also found its way into the curriculum for Wales for school children and culminated in an exhibition in Y Senedd.
+This project also found its way into eh curriculum for Wales for school children and culminated in an exhibition in The Senedd/Y Senedd and gained some media attention.

 Not content with one project, they then embarked on another ‘Loving the Lysaght.
 Both projects have received Heritage Lottery Funding which the team have had to apply for.
 Loving the Lysaght is a project that aims at bringing stories and memories specifically of the Lysaght institute itself to life.

-Lysaght staff have worked tirelessly towards meeting these goals that we have achieved.
-Each member of staff takes their responsibility not only to the business, but to the community and the environment very seriously.
-We encourage staff to share ideas on ways we can improve as we value these contributions and the effort for continuous improvement.
+Lysaght staff have worked tirelessly towards meeting these goals that we have achieved, and each member of staff takes their responsibility not only to the business, but to the community and the environment very seriously and we encourage staff to share ideas on ways we can improve as we value these contributions and the effort for continuous improvement.
 This document tries to outline the responsibilities from an events point of view, however, there is some cross over into a more general outline in some cases, especially when discussing social responsibility.

 Whilst we recognise that we have achieved so much, there is still more work to be done.
 Please refer to the next steps part of this document as we outline our goals and how we will move towards these.
 Most changes are simply a change to working practice or the way we do things.
 Others will require some financial investment and as such the timeframes reflect that fact.